 Well, here we are, on February 6th and in another National Lockdown, which began on a date I can't even remember, since the days and hours blur into one.
 The lethargy hangs over us like a thick fog, making nigh-every task feel heavy and suffocating.
 This is hard.
 Very, very hard.
 Harder, indeed, than the first lockdown.
 I've been trying to figure out why.
 And I've had some thoughts.

 The first lockdown was something of a shock.
 I think we all felt slight heroism at staying in and somewhat rallied by Boris' call to 'stay home, save lives'.
 Seeing police on horseback gave this a certain gravity - especially where I live.
 It was so strange not to be able to go anywhere - apart from once a day for exercise - and to see empty buses and desolate, quiet roads.
 I remember waving to the bus drivers in the mornings, wondering how they were feeling on an empty bus.
-Probably quite relieved.
+Probably quite relieved, at times.

 Then it dragged on, and on.
 And on.
 Some of us had high hopes for Christmas - to see family or even travel a bit.
 To go into someone's house, nay, for a cup of tea or mince pie.
 But these hopes were dashed just before the Day Itself and then it seemed to be blow after blow and a metaphorical death by a thousand cuts.
 We were under strict instructions not to do anything for New Year, but promised schools would stay open.
+Promised.
 Well, at least Primary Schools for sure.
 And from thereon we were drip fed the bad news: secondary schools would open a week or so late and if you lived in Tier 3 you moved to Tier 4.
 Then, one fateful Monday night, Lockdown and the closure of primary schools, thanks to a new strain of the virus.
 A Monday evening in January is bad enough without this.

 I've found this lockdown the hardest, personally, because I had such high hopes for this third trimester of pregnancy.
 I even drew up a list of key goals - only three.
 Oh and how the Universe laughed.
 The goals were to get more rest, get more paid help and to enjoy nesting, in undisturbed peace at home.
-Needless to say, having two small children and a husband at home, does not lead to either rest or tranquility.
+Needless to say, having two small children and a husband working from home, does not lead to either rest or tranquility.
 It leads to a switch of gears into 'SURVIVAL MODE', where you feel utter relief at 6pm, knowing you only have two hours to go till you can watch Downton Abbey and be alone, with your black and disappointed, embittered thoughts.
 Alone to wallow.